mtriedl/data-analyst-interview/README.md

 # Tate Data Analyst Technical Test
-This is the repository containing instructions and base data for a technical test for analysts
+This is the repository containing instructions and base data for a technical assessment.
+The purpose is to guage your technicaly abilities.

-# Set up
+# Overview

 To help us evaluate your response to this test, we would prefer it if you responded using a Jupyter notebook.
 This allows you to annotate your response as required, and makes your response easier to evaluate.